BCODMO/blog.bco-dmo.org/_drafts/bcodmo-vision2021.md

     border: true
 ---

-<!Welcome to the BCO-DMO Revolution> Welcome to our quiet revolution.
-When the BCO-DMO data repository was founded in 2006, it was somewhat of an arranged
-marriage and a novel experiment for the time: combine two existing, well-functioning, data management offices from two different, long-standing, oceanographic research programs with a goal of gaining an economy of scale for NSF OCE’s data management needs.
+Welcome to the BCO-DMO Revolution <!--more--> Welcome to our quiet revolution.
+When the BCO-DMO data repository was founded in 2006, it was somewhat of an arranged marriage and a novel experiment for the time: combine two existing, well-functioning, data management offices from two different, long-standing, oceanographic research programs with a goal of gaining an economy of scale for NSF OCE’s data management needs.
 Turns out- it worked incredibly well.
 The BCO-DMO project team has been successfully collaborating with the oceanographic community ever since to help share its research output.
 An activity that has created a rich